08:00 — 18:00

 22 August, afternoon: Indigenous Languages and Interpretation

-In the context of the UN International Year of Indigenous Languages, find out about Canada’s Bill C-91(Indigenous Languages Act, currently in committee).
-Meet and learn about the experiences of Indigenous language interpreters, some of whom have recently provided simultaneous interpretation in the House of Commons.
-Curious about our colleagues’ practice and challenges?
+As we celebrate the UN International Year of Indigenous Languages, learn about Canada’s Truth and Reconciliation journey and Bill C-91, the Indigenous Languages Act.
+Meet and learn about the work of Indigenous language keepers and Indigenous language interpreters, some of whom have recently provided simultaneous interpretation in the House of Commons.
+Curious about our Indigenous colleagues’ practice and challenges?
 Come join us and build bridges between our communities.

 23 August, full-day workshop: Interpreter Health & Safety and Distance Interpreting